Home

 How the double-entry system of accounting works

-By using the double-entry accounting system, businesses can ensure that their financial records are accurate, reliable, and consistent over time.
+By using the double-entry accounting system, businesses can ensure their financial records are accurate, reliable, and consistent over time.
 This, in turn, helps businesses make informed decisions based on their financial data, such as how much inventory to order or whether to invest in new equipment.

 Here’s an example of how the double-entry system works.
 (Don’t worry — we’ll go into a deeper example later.)